Ted Leonard (Canadian musician): Music career

-Early career: 1977 – early 1980s
+Early career: 1977–early 1980s

 After sitting in with a group of professional musicians at a matinee jam in London, Ontario, was the first time Leonard wanted to pursue a career as a professional musician.
 In the outset, he performed with a local band called Soul Sausage then later became the sideman for Juno Award winner, Morgan Davis.
-Leonard has shared the stage with BB King, Robbie Robertson, Garth Hudson and Rick Danko of The Band and played a tour with blues musician Colin Linden.
+Leonard has shared the stage with B. B. King, Robbie Robertson, Garth Hudson and Rick Danko of The Band and played a tour with blues musician Colin Linden.

-Kendall Wall Band: late 1980s – 1990s
+Kendall Wall Band: late 1980s–1990s

 In the late 1980s after filling in many times for guitarist Mike McKenna, Leonard joined as the guitarist for the Kendall Wall Band, providing him the experience of performing with a house band at the Black Swan in Toronto, Ontario.
 This created the opportunity to perform with some of the well respected in blues music in Canada and Internationally.

 The Kendall Wall Band arrived at a time when it was a crucial period for blues music in Canada, let alone in the city of Toronto.
 They provided upcoming musicians the opportunity to perform with a working band then, when International and Canadian blues musicians came to town to play the Black Swan they had the Kendall Wall Band backing them up.

 Teddy performed with blues musicians from Canadian and International destinations on the short list such as Eddie Shaw, Carey Bell, Fenton Robinson, Luther "Guitar Junior" Johnson, Snooky Pryor, Big Jay McNealy, Honkin' Joe Houston, Phil Guy, Morgan Davis, Johnny V Mills and Cash McCall.
 Notably, Leonard also backed Hubert Sumlin alongside Morgan Davis during this time portion of his career.